 Chrigel Glanzmann is gonna hate me.
 I can enthusiastically declare that Eluveitie should be a traditional Folk Rock band.
 Or simply go for folk.
 If they want to call it pagan or otherwise is really of no importance.
 Evocation hit us like a bolt of lightning out of the blue.
 Everyone expected some dreadful repetition of more of the same growly metal the band dispensed over the last few records.
 But we were greeted with a refined, unplugged set of folk tracks that are up there with the best in the Pagan and Celtic Folk genres.
 On top of all, they did this with a fairly new crew, delivered in a dead language.
 Kudos!
 Now I hope that the next Folk Metal album will be as interesting and noteworthy as this one.

 This record was, without doubt, the surprise of the year.
 A little known band from Israel usurped the mighty RockmusicRaider sound system for weeks.
 Which means that their pretty unusual, somewhat stubborn and unique brand of Progressive and Symphonic Metal really hit dead center on our music detection radar.
 The way these guys use complexity as a weapon instead of as obstacles has rarely been seen this side of the Jordan River.
 To top it, they master the integration of orchestral elements and the dreaded choir into their metal in a way that established Symphonic Metal bands still struggle to achieve.
 So, I can enthusiastically declare that Scardust made it to the top of the 2017 Top 10 Records.
 Deservedly so.
 Well done guys, I hope you go far.

-And an honorable mention on the 2017 Top 10 Records goes to:
+The honorable mention of the 2017 Top 10 Records: